Making the Diagnosis

 Medical History and Examination

-Two or the three movement problems must be present
+Two of the three movement problems must be present:

 Non-movement symptoms that can precede movement symptoms can be a clue to early diagnosis.

 Blood and urine copper studies can be helpful in younger people to test for Wilson’s disease (a genetic condition associated with abnormal body tissue copper levels.)

 Vitamin B12, vitamin D, thyroid levels, blood count and metabolic panel are labs that can help identify additional cause (unrelated to Parkinson’s) for symptoms of fatigue, depression, and cognitive change.